plurid/plurid/README.md

 ## Plurid Application

-To generate a `plurid'` application the CLI tool `@plurid/generate-plurid-app` can be used
+To generate a `plurid'` web application the CLI tool `@plurid/generate-plurid-app` can be used

     npx @plurid/generate-plurid-app